-Sustainable investment Does this financial product have a sustainable investment objective? means an investment in an economic activity ●●✓ Yes ●○□ No that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
-It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments with an environmental objective in The EU Taxonomy is a classification system laid in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy economic activities that qualify as environmentally sustainable under the EU Taxonomy down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not include a list with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy of socially sustainable economic activities. $\Box$ with a social objective Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
-It will make a minimum of sustainable investments with a social objective: 90% It promotes E/S characteristics, but will not make any sustainable investments
+Sustainable investment Does this financial product have a sustainable investment objective? means an investment in an economic activity ●●✓ Yes ●○□ No that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments good governance practices.
+The EU Taxonomy is a classification system laid EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy With an environmental objective in economic activities that qualify as environmentally sustainable EU Taxonomy EU Taxonomy down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation does not include a list with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy of socially sustainable economic activities. □ with a social objective Sustainable investments with an environmental objective might be aligned with the Taxonomy or not. ✓ It will make a minimum of sustainable investments with a social objective: 90% ✓ It promotes E/S characteristics, but will not make any sustainable investments